10 Sights in Braga, Portugal (with Map and Images)

 Capela de São Miguel-o-Anjo

-The Chapel of São Miguel-o-Anjo is located in the parish of Maximinos, city of Braga.
-It was originally built in the early eighteenth century, in the area of Carvalheiras, near the Cathedral of Braga and was the place where the archbishops dressed to make their solemn entry into the Cathedral.
+The Chapel of São Miguel-o-Anjo is located in the parish of Maximinos, in the city of Braga.
+It was originally built in the early eighteenth century, in the Carvalheiras area, near the Cathedral of Braga and was the place where the archbishops vested themselves to make their solemn entry into the Cathedral.

 Wikipedia: Capela de São Miguel-o-Anjo (PT)